aldriguz/wikimedia-pageviews/README.md

 # wikimedia-pageviews

-This project challenge has been made as a thecnial challenge, this is a console app.
+This project challenge has been made as a technical challenge, this is a console app.

 ## Source